 - Do Open Houses Work for Your Schedule?
 You don’t necessarily need to be around for your open house, but you do need the time to either stage your house or hire someone else to do it for you.

 - Will You Be Able to Keep Your House Safe and Clean?
 Staging your house is important, but you also have to keep it clean between tours and open houses.
 Will you have time for this?
 Do you have somewhere safe to keep your valuables, so they’re not out-in-the-open while people are inspecting your home?
 Are you able to protect yourself or your family from spreading germs while still holding an open house?

 - How Does Your Asking Price Affect an Open House?
 Before you list your house, you should have a comparative market analysis (CMA) done, so you know what you can realistically list it at.
 If you’re listing it for first-time buyers, they’ll probably be working during the week, so you’ll need to hold your open houses on the weekend.

 - How Often Will You Need to Hold Open Houses?
 Your agent should be able to help you with this by comparing your home to others they’ve sold in the area.
 However, the conventional wisdom is that 1-2 open houses are usually enough to gain sufficient interest.
 After that, you’ll probably see the interest drop off.

 - What Will an Open House Entail?
 Talk to your real estate agent about what they think a successful open house will require for your home.
-It could entail a number of bells and whistles (e.g. check-in apps, hors d'oeuvres, drinks, etc.) that will could into your profit margins.
-During this time, they could also be virtual which means you'll need good lighting, marketing to generate interest and a good platform in which to stream.
+It could entail a number of bells and whistles (e.g. check-in apps, hors d'oeuvres, drinks, etc.) that will require planning on your part.

 If you decide that it’s worth holding an open house, then it’s vital that you know how to effectively promote it.
 Otherwise, it will definitely not be worth the time and money involved.